MVP3 Foundation

 CONTEST INFO starting Monday, February 9, 2026

-For Ages 14–24 • Presented by MVP3 Foundation, MVP3 Network & MVP3 Music Group
+Presented by MVP3 Foundation, MVP3 Network & MVP3 Music Group

 PURPOSE

-Youth and young adults ages 14–24.
+The contest is open to youth and young adults ages 14–24.

 Original short films

-Original music compositions/songs
+Original music compositions or songs

 Collaborative film + music projects